orlof/xcb3-vscode-ext/README.md

 This default `.vscode/tasks.json` provides a starting point for you to define the tasks that your project requires.

-The built-in compiler can be used in tasks.json with
+The built-in compiler is referenced with
 * `${env:XCBASIC3_COMPILER}`

 Note that you can define command line parameters for xc-basic3 by adding `args` to your compile task.